Interpreting the Weight Space of Customized Diffusion Models: Method

 \textbf{Dreambooth~\cite{dreambooth}}.
 To obtain an identity-specific model, we use the Dreambooth personalization method.
 Dreambooth fine-tuning introduces a novel subject into a pre-trained diffusion model given only a few images of it.
 During training, Dreambooth follows a two-part objective:

-where the first term corresponds to the standard diffusion denoising objective using the subject-specific data $\mathbf{x}$ conditioned on the text prompt ``[identifier] [class noun]” (e.g., ``\textit{V*} person”), denoted $\mathbf{c}$.
+where the first term corresponds to the standard diffusion denoising objective using the subject-specific data $\mathbf{x}$ conditioned on the text prompt ``[identifier] [class noun]” (e.g., ``\textit{[v]} person”), denoted $\mathbf{c}$.
 The second term, weighted by $\lambda$, corresponds to a prior preservation loss, which involves the standard denoising objective using the model's own generated samples $\mathbf{x}'$ for the broader class $\mathbf{c}'$ (e.g., ``person”).
 This prevents the model from associating the class name with the specific instance, while also leveraging the semantic prior on the class.
-We utilize this approach to obtain a per-subject model and use its weights to create the interpretable weights manifold.

 \textbf{Low Rank Adaptation (LoRA)~\cite{lora}}.
 Dreambooth requires fine-tuning all the weights of a model, which is a high–dimensional space.
 We turn to a more efficient fine-tuning scheme, LoRA, that modifies only a low-rank version of the weights.
 LoRA uses weight updates $\Delta W$ with a low intrinsic rank.
 For a base model layer $W\in\mathbb{R}^{m \times n}$, the LoRA update for that layer $\Delta W$ can be decomposed into $\Delta W = BA$, where $B\in\mathbb{R}^{m \times r}$ and $A\in\mathbb{R}^{r \times n}$ are low-rank matrices with $r \ll min(m,n)$.
 During training, for each model layer, only the $A$ and $B$ are updated.
 This significantly reduces the number of trainable parameters.
 During inference, the low-rank weights are added residually to the weights of each layer in the base model and scaled by a coefficient $\alpha \in \mathbb{R}$: $W+\alpha\Delta W$.